Peace and Conflict Studies

 Manish Thapa (Nepal)

-Assistant Professor, Dept. of Peace and Conflict Studies and Academic Coordinator International Peace Studies Programme and International Peace Studies with specialization in Media, Peace and Conflict Studies Programme
+Head, Dept. of Peace and Conflict Studies, Assistant Professor and Academic Coordinator of International Peace Studies Programme and International Peace Studies with specialization in Media, Peace and Conflict Studies Programme

 Ross Ryan (Canada)